-7 Useful Tips for Teaching Immigration to Young Children
+7 Useful Tips for Teaching Immigration to Elementary Students

 Understanding the reasons and emotions behind why people make the decision to emigrate can be difficult for adults to fully grasp.
 So imagine the difficulty for children.
-Read on to find out 7 useful strategies to start teaching immigration in your classroom.
+Read on to find out 7 useful strategies for teaching immigration to elementary students.

-Settling on a way of teaching immigration is a decision that needs some thought.
+Settling on a way to talk to children about immigration is a decision that needs some thought.
 Immigration involves moving to a new country and is an emotionally, physically and mentally challenging experience.
 TV and newspapers are full of stories about immigration, both positive and negative.

-There is a growing collection of immigration books and resources created to help children understand the courage, risks and emotions involved in migration.
+There are books and immigration lesson plans created to help children understand the courage, risks and emotions involved in migration.
 I have organised external links into different areas for you to focus on.

 1. Start with your own learning